litesoft/tipsom/README.md

   5) Since "Strings" could violate the "rules" for parsing, every string added will be evaluated and stored in a combination of the three string variations.
 Note: the multi-line string form's subsequent lines consist of the other two forms (in the Array Member "Value" form).
 Note: Trailing white space for each line is removed!

-  6) Since the hierarchical nature of the ACSON (and JSON for that matter) is created by the use of attribute values that are Objects, Arrays, and MLSs, the key to rapid parsing (and deferring the majority of the detailed parsing) is the easy determination of the length (for skipping parsing) of the Objects, Arrays, and MLSs.
+  6) Since the hierarchical nature of the TIPSOM (and JSON for that matter) is created by the use of attribute values that are Objects, Arrays, and MLSs, the key to rapid parsing (and deferring the majority of the detailed parsing) is the easy determination of the length (for skipping parsing) of the Objects, Arrays, and MLSs (Note: BSON also uses this concept to allow faster peer lookups).
 To that end, each "Value" contains a metadata structure that indicates (implicitly or directly) how many additional lines make up the "body" of the Object, Array, or MLS.

   7) All Attribute "Names" will be legitimate Java/Go (and most other languages) variable names, BUT be limited to 7-bit ASCII.
 This means that they must start with a Letter and then be optionally followed by: letters, digits, and underscores.
 Attribute "Names" are terminated by the "Value's" "prefix".